asmitranjansinha/wallet_generate/README.md

-# Web3 Wallet Example in Flutter
+# Web3 Wallet Generator in Flutter

 This Flutter app demonstrates how to generate a Web3 wallet using the `web3dart` package for wallet generation and the `bip39` package for mnemonic phrase generation.
 It enables users to generate a wallet and view its mnemonic phrase, private key, public key, and wallet address.